Mission of this project

-The City of Amsterdam is internationally a forerunner in the deployment of public software.
+Internationally, the City of Amsterdam is a forerunner in the deployment of public software.
 It is looking for ways to further develop this model of software deployment.
 How can cities collaborate on the further development and deployment of public software?
 In this project, it will contribute its experiences so far, and help in the setting of the framework and agenda for the workshops.
-Their involvement also means that the learnings from this project are directly looped back to the local government of Amsterdam
+Their involvement also means that the learnings from this project are directly looped back to the local government of Amsterdam.

 Vurb BV is a design and strategic consulting agency focused on creating a viable future for cities and civic operating systems that are highly participatory and drive societal engagement.
-They communicate, prototype, and implement this future by researching and developing applications, technologies and policy.
-Vurb is in the process of launching a Foundation to serve as a resource and nexus for Public Software development.
-This project will serve to provide context and focus to our initial efforts there.
+They communicate, prototype and implement this future by researching and developing applications, technologies and policy.
+Vurb is in the process of launching a foundation to serve as a resource and nexus for public software development.
+This project will serve to provide context and focus to their initial efforts there.
 In this project they will be responsible for the production of the Guide.

 The Amsterdam University of Applied Sciences will connect the consortium with international (academic) research networks on public values and urban infrastructure.
 In the past few years, it has been part of a number of research projects that explore public values in relation to urban infrastructure development.
 This project takes that research one step further and makes it concrete by zooming in to the case of public software deployment.

-Improving the position of Amsterdam University of Amsterdam
+Improving the position of Amsterdam University of Applied Sciences

 This project connects the AUAS with some leading actors in the field of public software development such as the Amsterdam and Barcelona CTO offices, and will strengthen its position in international networks such as the Open and Agile Smart Cities programme.

-Contacts with organizations and stakeholders in Barcelona and Brussel will be beneficial for it position in future international research grant applications, and being one of the initiators of the research agenda will further acknowledge its position as a leading research institute in the domain of the creative industries.
+Contacts with organizations and stakeholders in Barcelona and Brussels will be beneficial for its position in future international research grant applications, and being one of the initiators of the research agenda will further acknowledge its position as a leading research institute in the domain of the creative industries.